arsakhar/FitViz/ReadMe.md

 # FitViz
-## Health and fitness monitoring client for fitness enthusiasts and gamers
+## ANT+ Health and Fitness Monitoring Client

 ![FitViz Banner](https://raw.githubusercontent.com/arsakhar/fitviz/master/readme/Logo.png)

 _Developed by Ashwin Sakhare_

-FitViz is a monitoring client designed for fitness enthusiasts.
+FitViz is a monitoring client designed for fitness enthusiasts and gamers.
 It supports real-time visualization and tracking of health and fitness data sent from ANT+ devices.
 FitViz also provides networking capabilities allowing game developers to easily integrate ANT+ devices, such as bike trainers and heart rate monitors, into their own game.

 - - - -